Jump to Courses Primarily for:

 352-0 – Global Tectonics

 Kinematics of plate tectonics.
 Geometry, determination, and description of plate motions.
 Paleomagnetism, marine magnetism, and hot spots.
 History of ocean basins and mountain-building processes.
-Prerequisites: EARTH 202 and PHYSICS 135-2; or consent of instructor.
-[Previously offered as EARTH 320]
+Recommended Background: EARTH 202-0, and completion of first-year calculus and physics.

 353-0 – Mathematical Inverse Methods in Earth and Environmental Sciences